richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 If you can make all of these changes, you will have a larger impact on throughput than optimising the BSON parser.
 I recently worked on a project which couldn't make these changes, so I wrote a proprietary BSON parser much faster than the MongoDB Java driver implementation.
-You won't get too far just by reimplementing `readUntilNullByte`, but it's a start.
-Without making _all_ of the schema changes your documents will contain lots of variable length names, and therefore many unpredictable branches while traversing documents.
+You won't get too far just by reimplementing `readUntilNullByte`, but it's a good start.
+Without making _all_ of the schema changes your documents will contain lots of variable length names, and will therefore hit many unpredictable branches while traversing documents.

 ### Finding Null Terminators without Branches